avrech/learning2cut/README.md

 (env) ~ $ pip install torch==1.4.0 torch_geometric torchvision torch-scatter torch-sparse torch-cluster torch-spline-conv -U --force
 (env) ~ $ python -c "import pyarrow; torch_geometric; import torch_cluster; import torch_cluster.graclus_cpu"
 (env) ~ $
+### Niagara
+* This cluster was used only for experiment "room for improvement".
+All nodes support cpus only.
+No need to install cuda related packages.

+## Experiment 1 - Room for Improvement
+This experiment requires massive computation power.
+Performed on 20 nodes of 80 cpus each.
+### Generate Data
+Inside `learning2cut/experiments/room4improvement` run:
+> python run_experiment.py
+The script will generate `data.pkl` file for the whole experiment.
+This can take a long time since we solve hard maxcut instances to optimality.
+After finishing, log in to Niagara, copy `data.pkl` to `$SCRATCH/room4improvement`.
+### Find `scip_tuned` baseline
+On Niagara,
+> python run_scip_tuned.py --rootdir $SCRATCH/room4improvement --nnodes 20 --ncpus_per_node 80
+This first run will submit jobs for finding `scip_tuned` policy.
+After all jobs have finished, run the same command line again to finalize stuff.
+### Find `scip_adaptive` baseline

 ## Reproducing Datasets